 I wrote to the Center’s leadership pointing out this hole in the Community’s history and was assured it would be looked into after the Pride Month activities were completed and there would be time.
 The matter died as the correspondence ceased.

 I asked to use one of the community room computers to look some things up that might be helpful, including links to the local newspaper that had advertised and reviewed the Gay Mens’ Chorus of Long Beach concerts and in whose social pages covered our doings.
-While I was doing my “research”, the people at the desk changed and when I reported back to the desk the teo new people showed much more interest than those the year before and those they had just replaced.
+While I was doing my “research”, the people at the desk changed and when I reported back to the desk the two new people showed much more interest than those the year before and those they had just replaced.
 They asked many questions, had connections made to things they had heard about that now made sense, and were quite surprised the information about the chorus was nonexistent.
 They gave me the name of a person to contact.

 “Having been a member of the Boston Gay Men’s Chorus, upon moving to Long Beach it did not take much for a friend already there to have me audition with him for the Los Angeles Gay Men’s Chorus, something he wanted to do, but not alone.
 From the fall of 1985 until the following spring, I was able to participate in major performances, the usual trial period of rehearsals and dress rehearsals before a person’s first actual appearance in a concert was waived for the very practical and very sad reason that in the mid 1980s membership in the chorus suffered some attrition from AIDS.
 I sang at Elizabeth Taylor’s AIDS Benefit at the Bonaventure Hotel, attended by anyone who was anyone in Hollywood.
 That would not have happened under better circumstances.
 I had only been there a short while.

 During the spring of 1986, the chorus director suggested we attend the first concert of the newly formed Gay Men’s Chorus of Long Beach.
-It was a small chorus perfroming in a small venue, but it was important to show solidarity with those willing to be public faces of the community and, at the time, a possible bright spot during some dark times.
+It was a small chorus performing in a small venue, but it was important to show solidarity with those willing to be public faces of the community and, at the time, a possible bright spot during some dark times.
 A walk around the corner from my apartment was a much more convenient trip than that from Long Beach to West Hollywood for rehearsals and the more spread out distances on the days of concerts or one of the many funerals of members and friends of the chorus.

 When I joined the chorus it was still small enough that the pianist was also the conductor.
 As the chorus grew so did the need for these to be separate positions.
 Just prior to this happening the GMCLB was asked by the Los Angeles Chorus to assist them in singing at the 1986 exposition of the full AIDS Quilt at the Pauley Pavilion at UCLA attended, again, and participated in by many Hollywood personalities.
 Our task was to fill in the voices that might be lost to emotion, such as the moment the quilt dedicated to the recently deceased music director of the Los Angeles chorus was lowered from the rafters by accident or design, one among many, in front of the risers where the combined choruses stood with members overcome with grief.